AlePestana/the-insta/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Add a confirm password functionality that presents an alert if the user doesn't confirm his password.
+- [ ] Add user validation when signing up.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. Understand the difference between view controllers and the best way to organize and use them.
 2.

 ## Video Walkthrough